jeanbaptistemora/fluidattacks-universe2/forces/README.md

    - git
    - python3.8
    - pip
-3. Install forces by running the following command `pip install forces`.
+3. Install forces by running the following command:
+    * Windows: `python -m pip install forces`.
+    * Linux and Mac OS: `python3.8 -m pip install forces`
 4. You can also make use of the Docker image `docker pull fluidattacks/forces:new`.
 5. Be sure to use forces within a git repository.